BirdMakingStuff/duologue/README.md

 Create a `.env` file which contains the private key as `DISCORD_TOKEN` and the client ID as `DISCORD_CLIENT_ID`.
 The polling duration also must be specified as `POLLING_INTERVAL`.

 In the `ed` directory, create a `ed-tokens.json` file.
-The keys of a file should be the course IDs available to be subscribed to, and the values are the Ed API tokens obtained from [Ed Settings](https://edstem.org/au/settings/api-tokens).
+The keys of a file should be the course IDs available to be subscribed to (acting as an allowlist of sorts), and the values are the Ed API tokens obtained from [Ed Settings](https://edstem.org/au/settings/api-tokens).
 For example:

 ```json
 {